pxc/gitbook/text/02_Git_Object_Db_Basics/0_ Git_Object_Db_Basics.markdown

 different object types.
 It is sort of its own little filesystem that sits on top of your machine's filesystem.

-### Different from SVN ###
+### Different from Other SCM Systems ###

-It is important to note that this is very different from most SCM systems that you may be familiar with.
+It is important to note that Git is very different from most SCM systems that you may be familiar with.
 Subversion, CVS, Perforce, Mercurial and the like all use _Delta Storage_ systems - they store the differences between one commit and the next.
 Git does not do this - it stores a snapshot of what all